Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 Your only chance is an intermittent BSNL / MTNL network that will keep coming and going.
 Even if you have the network though, it will be nearly impossible to hold it long enough to make a phone call.

 You may however be able to send text messages out though.
 BSNL and Airtel users, however, will get good connectivity in Diskit.
-For more details on this topic, please take a look at Mobile network and Data Connectivity in Ladakh.
+For more details on this topic, please take a look at the Mobile network and Data Connectivity in Ladakh.

-Electricity and Other facilities
+Electricity and Other Facilities

 No matter what kind of accommodation you chose or where you eat, please note that Turtuk is a very basic and simple village.
 Do not expect anything too luxurious or fancy out here.
 If you did, then you will be highly disappointed.